About Jesus Steve Sweetman

 This struggle indicates that there are eternal matters at war

 here, something that both Paul and the Philippians saw, but their enemy

 then should be viewed in a positive light because it indicates they are

 on the right track and salvation will eventually come.

 29 tells the whole story about the first century Christian.

 It says, "for it has been granted unto you on the behalf of

-Christ not only to believe on Him, but also to suffer for Him”.
+Christ not only to believe on Him, but also to suffer for Him."

 These may not seem like happy words.

-They may not seem like the “good news of salvation that Paul
+They may not seem like the good news of salvation that Paul

 men preached was not a gospel of get saved, live happily ever after on

 earth and then go to Heaven.
 The

 has called us to do certain things on His behalf.